 HISTORY: NASCAR PINTY'S SERIES

-The NASCAR Pinty’s Series is the premier motorsports division in Canada, where capacity crowds enjoying hotly-contested racing fueling Canada’s tremendous support for the NASCAR brand.
-With events held at a variety of road courses and oval tracks across the country, it is truly Canada’s national series.
-In 2017, drivers made a trip to New Hampshire Motor Speedway, marking the first stop in the United States in series history.
+The NASCAR Pinty’s Series is the premier motorsports division in Canada, where crowds enjoy hotly-contested racing and fuel Canada’s tremendous support for the NASCAR brand.
+With events held at a variety of road courses and oval tracks across the country, including those on dirt and on the city streets, it is truly Canada’s national series.

 In December of 2015, NASCAR in Canada announced a new name and entitlement sponsor – one that’s familiar to race fans across the country.
 NASCAR and Pinty’s Foods Inc. announced a six-year series entitlement sponsorship agreement of NASCAR’s Canadian-based series that began on Jan.
 1, 2016.